 Backlog is the aggregate dollar amount of SWU and uranium that we expect to sell in future periods under contracts with customers.
 As of December 31, 2008, our sales backlog was an estimated \$6.9 billion, including \$1.7 billion expected to be delivered during 2009.
 There can be no assurance that the revenues projected in our backlog will be realized, or, if realized, will result in profits.
 Backlog is partially based on customers' estimates of their fuel requirements and other assumptions, including our estimates of selling prices and inflation rates.
 Such estimates are subject to change.
 For example, some of our contracts include pricing elements based on SWU or uranium market prices prevailing at the time of delivery.
-Pricing elements may include escalation based on a general inflation index or a power price index.
-We utilize external composite forecasts of future market prices and inflation rates in estimating prices that we will be entitled to charge in the future.
+Pricing elements may include escalation based on a general inflation rates in estimating prices that we will be entitled to charge in the future.
 These forecasts may not be accurate, and therefore our estimates of future prices could be overstated.
 Any inaccuracy in our estimates of future prices would add to the imprecision of our backlog estimate.

 For a variety of reasons, the amounts of SWU and uranium that we will sell in the future under our existing contracts, or the timing of customer purchases under those contracts, may differ from our estimates.
 Customers may not purchase as much as we predicted, nor at the times we anticipated, as a result of operational difficulties, changes in fuel requirements or other reasons.
 Reduced purchases would reduce the revenues we actually receive from contracts included in the backlog.
 For example, our revenue could be reduced by actions of the NRC or nuclear regulators in foreign countries issuing orders to delay, suspend or shut down nuclear reactor operations within their jurisdictions, or by an interruption of our production of LEU or deliveries of Russian LEU to us, that we need to meet our delivery commitments to customers.
-Increases in our costs of production or other factors could cause sales included in our backlog to be at prices that are below our cost of sales, which could adversely affect our results of operations, and customers may purchase more under lower priced contracts than we predicted.
+Increases in our costs of production or other factors could adversely affect our results of operations, and customers may purchase more under lower priced contracts than we predicted.